This day is very important for people with diabetes because it is World Diabetes Day.

 For example, potato wedges, French fries, and chips are usually made in refined oils and are bad carb sources.
 You can eat potatoes but only if they are baked, boiled, or mashed.

 Yes, potatoes are high GI food, but they are abundant in potassium, vitamin V, and fiber that you need to include in your usual diet.
 If you include potatoes which is a starchy vegetable as part of your meal, make sure to balance potatoes with non-starchy vegetables.

-You can combine potatoes with lettuce salad, broccoli and green beans all of which are non-starchy vegetables.
+You can combine potatoes with lettuce salad, broccoli, and green beans all of which are non-starchy vegetables.

 This is also a myth.
 Bear in mind that the ice cream container may say “sugar-free” but that does not also stand for “carb-free.”
 Remember, the food packages do not tell the whole story.
 Always check the content, the 2 most important things are total carbs and serving size.

 Remember, for every food moderation is the key.
 We hope not now you know more when it comes to foods and diabetes, and that we spread the necessary awareness today.
-Spread awareness yourself by sharing this article.